 Many states require that voters provide some form of identification in order to vote.
 Make sure voters know what is and is not acceptable identification and what is required to vote in your community.
 Vote.org maintains a list of voter ID requirements for both in-person and absentee voting.
 But voter ID laws change frequently and your local election official will be able to confirm the requirements.

 Many low-income voters have correct identification—but may not know it is required.
-A “What to Bring With You” sheet can be very helpful.
+Your organization can create a “What to Bring With You” sheet to help voters navigate the requirements.

 Get Out the Vote EARLY